The Lost City (2005 film): Plot

 Ricardo visits his uncle Donoso, a tobacco farmer and cigar maker.
-Donoso feels that while Castro may be in power now, “the land endures” and says that the farm will next pass to him.
+Donoso feels that, although Castro may be in power now, "the land endures", and says the farm will pass to him next.
 Ricardo announces that the reason for his visit is to appropriate the farm for the state.
 Donoso, furious, has a heart attack and dies.
-Ricardo, overcome by grief, commits suicide shortly after the funeral.
+Ricardo, overcome by grief, dies by suicide shortly after the funeral.

 The revolution affects Fico in other ways as it takes a communist direction.
 The musicians' union, controlled by Castro, has declared the saxophone to be an imperialist instrument and forbids its use.
 The club is eventually shut down on a flimsy pretext.
-After a chance meeting with Castro, Aurora is declared Revolutionary Widow of the Year.
+After a chance meeting with Castro, Aurora is declared "Revolutionary Widow of the Year".
 She begins to work for the State, and ends her relationship with Fico.

 Fico's parents beg him to leave Cuba and start a new family.
 Reluctantly, he procures exit visas for himself and Aurora.
 In a last effort to convince her to join him, Fico barges in on a reception for revolutionary leaders and Soviet Bloc ambassadors, but Aurora refuses to go.
 He raises a toast to a democratic Cuba, then leaves the reception.
-Fico says his goodbyes to his parents and goes to the airport, where most of his money and possessionsincluding a prized family pocket watch from his fatherare confiscated.
+Fico says goodbye to his parents and goes to the airport, where most of his money and possessions — including a prized family pocket watch from his father — are confiscated.

 Fico begins a new life in New York.
 Working as a dishwasher and piano player at a Cuban club, he hopes to save enough money to bring his family to America.
 Meyer Lansky approaches him with an offer of a Cuban nightclub in Las Vegas, but Fico turns him down.
 He runs into Aurora, who is in New York as part of a Cuban delegation to the United Nations.
-He now realizes that she is like Cuba: beautiful, alluring, but also damaged and unattainable.
-He decides now that his cause is to build a new life until he can return to the city he lost.
-Fico recites a poem by Cuban nationalist Father José Martí and commits himself to someday returning to his "lost city".
-He later opens a new nightclub in New York.
+He realizes that she is like Cuba: beautiful, alluring, but also damaged and unattainable.
+He decides that his cause is to build a new life until he can return to the city he lost.
+Fico recites a poem by Cuban nationalist Father José Martí, and commits himself to returning to his "lost city" someday.
+He opens a new nightclub in New York.